UNCLASSIFIED (U)

 5 FAM 872 DEDICATED INTERNET NETWORKS (DIN)

 A Dedicated Internet Network is dedicated Internet access from an Internet Service Provider (ISP) on a Department owned and operated discrete non-sensitive unclassified local area network that is not connected to any other Department system.
 DINs are not protected by DOS Enterprise security services, e.g., boundary defense, data loss prevention, antivirus and vulnerability monitoring.
-ISP connections for the sole purpose of maintaining IRM/OPS/ENM/ND managed virtual private network (VPN) for contingency access to OpenNet are not considered DINs.
+ISP connections for the sole purpose of maintaining DT/OPS/ENM/ND managed virtual private network (VPN) for contingency access to OpenNet are not considered DINs.

 5 FAM 872.1 DIN Authorization and Registration